darinz/DL/07_Transformers/03_vision_transformers.md

 The sequence of patch embeddings is processed by a standard Transformer encoder, as described in the Transformer Architecture guide.

+> **Explanation:**
+> The Transformer encoder models relationships between patches using self-attention, allowing the model to capture both local and global context in the image.

+> **Common Pitfall:**
-> **Common Pitfall:** If you omit position embeddings, the model loses spatial awareness and performs poorly on vision tasks.
+> If you omit position embeddings, the model loses spatial awareness and performs poorly on vision tasks.

 ## 5. Classification Head

 A special [CLS] token is prepended to the sequence, and its final representation is used for classification.

+> **Explanation:**
+> The [CLS] token acts as a summary vector that aggregates information from all patches through self-attention.
+The final output for this token is used as the image representation for classification.

 #### Geometric/Visual Explanation